Terms of Trade

 5.4 At SCJ’s sole discretion a deposit may be required.

-5.5 Time for payment for the Goods being of the essence, the Price will be payable by the Client on the date/s determined by SCJ, which may be:
+5.5 Time for payment for the Works being of the essence, the Price will be payable by the Client on the date/s determined by SCJ, which may be:

-(b) by way of instalments/progress payments in accordance with SCJ’s payment schedule;
+(c) by way of progress payments in accordance with SCJ’s specified progress payment schedule.
+Such progress payment claims may

-(e) failing any notice to the contrary, the date which is thirty (30) days following the date of any invoice given to the Client by SCJ.
+(f) failing any notice to the contrary, the date which is seven (7) days following the date of any invoice given to the Client by SCJ.

 5.6 Payment may be made by cash, cheque, bank cheque, electronic/on-line banking, credit card (a surcharge may apply per transaction), or by any other method as agreed to between the Client and SCJ.